 - Adjust the seat: Make note of the variety of seat adjustments.
 Take the time to adjust the seat until it is in your ideal position.
 Do not worry about how long this takes.
 If you cannot find a suitable seat adjustment, this is probably not the vehicle for you.
 Answer the following questions: Does the seat allow you adequate visibility over the steering wheel?
 Do you have enough headroom?
 Do you have adequate lower back and lumbar support?
 Are you comfortable?

-- Make note of the location of the controls: Know where the turn signals, windshield wipers and headlight controls are before you start driving.
+- Make note of the location of the controls: Know where the turn signal, windshield wiper, and headlight controls are before you start driving.
 Naturally, every car will have a different dashboard layout.
 How do you feel about the layout of this particular car?
-Is it something you love and something you can live with or will it be a thorn in your side if you buy the vehicle?
+Is it something you love and something you can live with, or will it be a thorn in your side if you buy the vehicle?

-Tips on What to Look for While You Are Test Driving
+Tips on What to Look for When Test Driving a Car

 - The brakes: Naturally, brakes are a very important part of the car.
 How do the brakes feel in the car you are driving?
 Do you feel that you can stop quickly or is there a long braking distance?
 Do the brakes grab too hard and make smooth stops difficult?
 Do you personally feel comfortable with the vehicle’s ability to stop?